As the memories of summer events and vacations begin to fade, now is a great time to prepare for the colder weather that’s right around the corner.

 - Be sure to replace the furnace filter.

-- Consider hiring a professional to clean the duct work and air vents to allow for optimal airflow and efficiency.
+- Consider hiring a professional to clean the ductwork and air vents to allow for optimal airflow and efficiency.

 - You might consider a home warranty that provides coverage for unexpected repairs, including those related to winter weather.